shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-configuration.md

 we have done the minimum required setup, let's go ahead and test the daemon and see how things go.

-{% include info title="Note" content="**Note:** The default values used here may require root access (for example, to write to the/var/log directory).
+{% include info title="Note" content="The default values used here may require root access (for example, to write to the/var/log directory).
 The examples provided use are run using `sudo` to accommodate this." %}

 ```
 $ sudo ./shotgunEventDaemon.py foreground